RADTriage 50 Radiation Detector

 Shelf-Life back to top

 The sensor of the RADTriage will develop color equivalent to about 10 mSv in about two years if stored at 77oF/25oC.
-The shelf-life/guaranty of the RADTriage expires two years from the issue date and definitely when the color of the area surrounding the dots of the FIT Indicator matches or is darker than the Color Reference Bar on the right hand side.
+The shelf-life/warranty of the RADTriage expires two years from the sell date and definitely when the color of the area surrounding the dots of the FIT Indicator matches or is darker than the Color Reference Bar on the right hand side.

 UV/Tamper Detector back to top